Biserial algebras and generic bricks: Minimal brick-infinite biserial algebras

+Having treated all cases, we therefore see that $q_4q_3\beta q_2q_1$ contains a subpath having $\beta$ which forms a good barbell subquiver.
+In particular, in the case where there is no repetition in $L$, then $q_4q_3\beta q_2q_1$ is of the required form.
+Otherwise, $(3)(ii)$ is the only possible case, where the construction is given. \end{construction}

-The construction in the above remark leads to the following proposition, which finishes our argument about the description of those non-hereditary biserial algebras which are minimal brick-infinite.
+The construction above leads to the following proposition, which finishes our argument about the description of those non-hereditary biserial algebras which are minimal brick-infinite.

-\begin{proposition} Let $A = kQ/I$ where $Q$ is biserial, a bisection is given and $I$ contains the generators as in theorem \ref{DescriptionBiserial}.
+\begin{proposition} Let $A = kQ/I$ where $Q$ is biserial, a bisection is given and $I$ contains the generators as in Theorem \ref{DescriptionBiserial}.
 If A is minimal brick-infinite and $Q$ contains a good barbell subquiver, then $A$ itself is a barbell algebra.
 In particular, $A$ is gentle. \end{proposition}

-\begin{proof} By Remark \ref{Remark: Existence of good barbell subquiver}, there exists a good barbell subquiver $Q'$ in $(Q,I)$, with a unique maximal good path, say $w$ of $Q'$, which could be seen as a good path of $Q$ and it is \emph{a priori} not maximal in $Q$.
+\begin{proof} By Construction \ref{Remark: Existence of good barbell subquiver}, there exists a good barbell subquiver $Q'$ in $(Q,I)$, with a unique maximal good path, say $w$ of $Q'$, which could be seen as a good path of $Q$ and it is \emph{a priori} not maximal in $Q$.
 Assume $w$ in $Q$ starts at $a$ and ends at $b$.
-We know that $I$ can be taken to be generated by the relations $R_{\beta\alpha}$ as in Theorem \ref{DescriptionBiserial} for the bad paths $\beta\alpha$ of length two, plus possible monomials.
-We let $I'$ be the ideal of $kQ$ containing $I$ together with the vertices and arrows not in $Q'$, as well as by all bad paths in $(Q,I)$.
-Clearly, $kQ/I'$ is a string algebra.
+By Lemma \ref{MonomialRelationsBiserial}, the ideal $I$ can be generated by the relations $R_{\beta\alpha}$ as in Theorem \ref{DescriptionBiserial} for the bad paths $\beta\alpha$ of length two, plus possibly some monomials relations, which can be taken to be good paths.
+Let $J$ be the ideal of $kQ$ generated by the following monomial relations. \begin{enumerate} \item The vertices and arrows not appearing in $Q'$; \item The monomial relations from $I$; \item For each bad path $\nu\mu$ of length two with corresponding relation $R_{\nu\mu} = \nu\mu - \lambda_{\nu\mu} r_{\nu\mu} \mu$, with $\lambda_{\nu\mu} \ne 0$, the relations $\nu\mu$ and $r_{\nu\mu} \mu$ whenever they are paths of $Q'$. \end{enumerate} We observe that $J$ contains $I$.
+Clearly, $kQ/J$ is a string algebra.
 Let $q$ be a good path in $Q'$, where the bisection is inherited from that of $Q$.